-Personal home page account (all campuses)
+Individual home page account (all campuses)

 Box (all campuses)The IU Box service provides a simple, secure way to share and store files and folders online.
 Box consolidates your content in a single location, easily accessible from anywhere, on any device.
 You can create files and folders, share them using a direct link, invite others to collaborate, and continue to revise and review your content.
-Though similar in appearance to other consumer services such as DropBox, Box can directly integrate with existing IU systems (e.g., accounts, CAS for single sign-on with your Network ID) and security.
+Though similar in appearance to other consumer services such as Dropbox, Box can directly integrate with existing IU systems (e.g., accounts, CAS for single sign-on with your Network ID) and security.
 Your Box account quota is 50 GB.